joearms/joearms.github.com/_posts/2014-02-07-why-programming-is-difficult.md

 # Programs that must be maintained

-For program that have to be maintained the oppose to the last scenario is true.
+For program that have to be maintained the opposite to the last scenario is true.
 The inputs to the program and the program itself must be beautiful and well-documented.